 Everyone is looking for a good box mod.
 You can find it here!
-Our list comprises mainly of beginner box mods with regulating chipsets, that will either house a single removable battery or an internal battery — if you are after more powerful vape mods, check our best high-wattage mods list.
+Our list comprises mainly of box mods starter kits with regulating chipsets, that will either house a single removable battery or an internal battery — if you are after more powerful vape mods, check our best high-wattage mods list.

 With so many products currently available, navigating the market can be overwhelming.
 If you are unsure on what the best box mod is for you, see our guide below to learn more about the options.